-If you are in real estate, you may know already that you can experience plenty of different sales situations.
+If you are in real estate, you may already know that you can experience many different sales situations.

 It comes with the many different business models and professions this field has.

-In this context, some might ask themselves the question if real estate is actually direct sales.
+In this context, some might ask whether real estate is direct sales.

-Generally speaking, you can’t say that real estate is direct sales because of the many different sales scenarios that can happen.
+Generally speaking, you can’t say that real estate is direct sales because of the many different sales scenarios.
 So, both direct sales and retail sales situations can occur.

-It discusses what direct sales are, the different types of direct sales, and what role real estate plays in the different types of sales.
+It discusses what direct sales are, the different types of direct sales, and what role real estate plays in them.

 What Are Direct Sales?